lifox1/staticwebappstarter-1/README.md

 ####    1. Navigate to Azure DevOps www.dev.azure.com
 ####    2. Create a new Project
-Input a Project name.
+Type in your Project name.
 And Select a Visibility setting (currently tested with Private)

 ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/create_project2.png)